AsahiLinux/docs/docs/project/faq.md

 Don't use Disk Utility, it's broken and only works for really simple partition setups.
 See [Partitioning cheatsheet](../sw/partitioning-cheatsheet.md) to learn how to manage partitions with the command line instead.

+## I can't install any system using the installer: device enters a boot loop and drops in Recovery OS

+This is most likely an Apple bug that happens when you've installed an OS too many times.
+See [this issue](https://github.com/AsahiLinux/asahi-installer/issues/255#issuecomment-1987050522)

 ## Do I need to reinstall to get new features / updates?

 No!
 Just upgrade your system using `dnf upgrade`.
 Kernel updates will require a reboot.
 Consider a tool like `needrestart` to determine if there are any outdated services or an outdated kernel running.